sunoru/PkgMirrors.jl/README.md

 ## Issues

 Known:
-- `Mirrors.jl` is not able to deal with packages not in General registry at the moment.
+- `PkgMirrors.jl` is not able to deal with packages not in General registry at the moment.
 It is not vital yet, since the only mirror doesn't provide other registries as well.

-You are welcome to [file an issue](https://github.com/sunoru/Mirrors.jl/issues/new) if having any questions.
+You are welcome to [file an issue](https://github.com/sunoru/PkgMirrors.jl/issues/new) if having any questions.

-Chinese user

 ## License